Things to Know Before Moving to Idaho

 7. You can either be a Boise State Bronco fan or an Idaho Vandal fan.

 Unfortunately for Idaho football culture, Boise State and the University of Idaho are in separate sports conferences, and the football teams don’t play each other currently.
 Even still, there’s a hint of a rivalry, though not nearly on the level as you’ll find in, say, Alabama.
-Oh, and Idaho State is also a major university in Idaho (in Pocatello) but is left out of the rivalry fun.
+Oh, and Idaho State is also a major university in Idaho (in Pocatello; the Bengals) but is largely left out of the in-state rivalry fun.

 Extremists are trying to take over the Idaho legislature and the Idaho GOP in general.
 Reasonable Idahoans are actively working to prevent that from happening as much as possible, but it’s difficult when there is so much misinformation and outright lying being done by the GOP.
 Contrary to what you may think, we are not all like that, and a large portion of Idahoans are against extremists and do not want to see them run our local governments.